 O’Rourke is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Beto O’Rourke sits on the following committees:

 O’Rourke was the primary sponsor of 1 bill that was enacted:

 - H.R.
 5873 (114th): To designate the Federal building and United States courthouse located at 511 East San Antonio Avenue in El Paso, Texas, as the “R.E.
 Thomason Federal Building and ...

 - H.R.
 1265 (113th): To require the continuation of tuition assistance programs for members of the Armed Forces for the remainder of fiscal year 2013.